Blogless Knitting

 In my search for Christmas ornament patterns, I ran across Judy Gibson’s pattern for her beautiful knitted lace ball, and inspiration struck.
 I immediately sat down and designed these crocheted Christmas ornaments, and am very pleased with the results.
 They are quick to make, and only need to dry over night before they are ready for hanging on your tree!

-These patterns are also now available as a free ravelry download.
+These patterns are also available as a ravelry download.
 You can find it here.

 Materials Needed: Size 3 crochet Cotton; 5.00 MM (H) crochet hook; balloon (one for each ornament); craft glue (or some kind of starch for stiffening); spray glitter, if desired, scrap yarn.